adamschoenemann/itu-ssas-project-team-C/README.md

 ## Running the deployment machine

-The deploymemt mackine needs at least two (virtual) network cards, the second must be on the InfSec internal network.
+The deploymemt machine needs at least two (virtual) network cards, the second must be on the InfSec internal network.
 This is set up with static ip address 192.168.0.101.